CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 ### LONGLAT_ASID

 {{% bannerNote type="code" %}}
-s2.LONGLAT_ASID(longitude, latitude, level)
+s2.LONGLAT_ASID(longitude, latitude, resolution)
 {{%/ bannerNote %}}

 **Description**

-Returns the S2 cell ID for a given longitude, latitude and zoom level.
+Returns the S2 cell ID for a given longitude, latitude and zoom resolution.

 * `longitude`: `FLOAT64` horizontal coordinate on the map.
 * `latitude`: `FLOAT64` vertical coordinate on the map.
-* `level`: `INT64` level of detail or zoom.
+* `resolution`: `INT64` level of detail or zoom.

 **Return type**